-- Continued compliance and accredited status through 2016. - Successful CALEA on-site assessment and review in 2016 for reaccreditation. - Successful completion of Police/Fire complex expansion project with Board approval to move forward. - Successful completion of Firearms Simulator Training through MIRMA. - The Department conducted over 40 community related events in 2016. - Continued efforts with our community programs. - Equipment upgrades were completed in both patrol and communications divisions. - Conducted more drug investigations and interdictions within our city resulting in a large money seizure of over \$10,000.00 additional in 2016. - All Officers in compliance with meeting the required 48 hour standard for POST (continued education) through 2016. - Applied for and received Block Grant of \$10,000.00 for Patrol equipment in 2016.
-All equipment obtained was to enhance officer safety and accountability. - Successful application for the Highway Safety Grant and Missouri Safety Center for overtime and equipment to work hazardous violation, such as DWI's.
-Approx. \$54,000.00 applied for and received in 2016 for traffic enforcement equipment and overtime. - We also applied for and received a grant for Bulletproof vest through the Department of Justice totaling over \$5,800.00. - The Department's Patrol Division participated in a total of 15 grant funded projects through Highway Safety for hazardous moving violations within the city. - In-house training continued, along with the Departments specialized weapons, less lethal training, and weapons training. - Department Sergeants attended and completed supervisor's courses to meet the requirement of obtaining a 40 hour supervision school within the first year of becoming a supervisor. - Completed active shooter training within the department with live practical's conducted at our Senior High School.
-Communications personnel was also involved with the live training scenarios. - Retirement of K9 Stryker and obtaining new K9 Beny and handler Officer Cody Polley.
-Both fully training in 2016. - Successful completion of our National Drug Take Back program through the DEA.
-Over 267 lbs of old prescription meds were seized and properly destroyed. - We were instrumental in conducting 5 sobriety checkpoints with the DWI Task Force in 2016.
-One of which was within our city. - The Jackson Police Department Special Response Team conducted two crime prevention saturations in 2016, which produced 10 criminal arrests over a two day period and a major cash seizure.
+- Successful CALEA Commission hearing in Mobile, Alabama and awarded our 4th Reaccreditation for the next four years. - Audited by the MSHP and received top honors for our annual compliance for Uniform Crime Reporting - Successful completion of Police/Fire complex expansion project with Board approval to move forward. - Approval through council of special public safety tax to be placed on April 2018 ballot for police building and additional personnel. - Successful completion of Firearms Simulator Training through MIRMA - Successful completion of communications upgrade and went live with MOSWIN radio network by adding new console and radio's for communications and patrol. - Weekly staff meetings, monthly ethics and safety training, and required training hours all completed.
+Along with annual strategic planning meetings with command staff. - The department conducted over 40 community related events in 2017. - Equipment upgrades were completed in both patrol and communications divisions - Conducted more drug investigations and interdictions within our city resulting in a large money seizure of over \$15,000.00 additional in 2017. - Continued department On-line training through MIRMA and Grant Funded Virtual Academy through MPCA.
+This training provides for our mandated POST requirements for continuing education. - All Officers in compliance with meeting the required 48 hour standard for POST (continued education) through 2017. - Applied for and received Block Grant of \$10,000.00 for Patrol equipment in 2017.
+All equipment obtained was to enhance officer safety and accountability - Successful application for the Highway Safety Grant and Missouri Safety Center for overtime and equipment to work hazardous violations, such as DWI's.
+Approx. \$17,000.00 applied for and received in 2017 for traffic enforcement equipment and overtime. - We also applied for and received a grant for bulletproof vests through the Dept. of Justice totaling over \$5,800.00 through 2018. - The Department's Patrol Division participated in a total of 17 grant funded projects through Highway Safety for hazardous moving violations within the city. - Received training grant through Missouri Police Chief's Association for \$2,800.00 for specialized on-line training through the Virtual Academy for each sworn officer totaling 31. - Obtained \$5,156.00 grant through MIRMA for needed equipment and training. - In-house training continued, along with the Departments specialized weapons, less lethal training, and weapons retention. - Obtained new protective vests and equipment for K9 Beny and handler through donations from community projects. - Successful completion of our National Drug Take Back program through the DEA.
+Over 148 lbs. of old prescription meds were seized and properly destroyed. - The Jackson Police Department Special Response Team conducted two crime prevention saturations in 2017, which produced 6 criminal arrests over a several day period including a major cash seizure. - Successful operations again this year for all special event planning.
+4th of July, Homecomers, and Octoberfest all went well with no major problems or arrests.

-Accomplishments 2016 Cont.
+Accomplishments 2017 Cont.